spurgason/spurgason/README.md

 I work as a Full-Stack Flex (MERN stack) instructor and tutor at Trilogy Education.
 I am currently based in Wilmington, North Carolina.

-I have been developing my coding skills since 2021 once I found my passion for coding.
-Since then, I have spent my time learning new technolgies and and enforcing my current understanding of programming.
+I have experience in developing applications and learning new technolgies while enforcing my current understanding of programming.
 I emphasaize on responsive and dynamic websites, or applications that enguage users while bringing value to their everyday lives.

 As a developer, I am always finding ways to grow and expand my knowledge because learning something new is always exciting.
 I enjoy working on collaborative projects where my skills can be put to use to create easy-to-use and enjoyable applications.
 Outside of coding I enjoy learning new languages and reading clasical litirature.